Melania Trump Warns of Online Bullying as Her Husband Slings Insults on Twitter

 (ROCKVILLE, Md.) — Melania Trump encouraged technology and social media companies Monday to provide more opportunities for young people to share ideas for how to be good citizens online.Pressing forward with an effort to combat youth cyberbullying, the first lady said that while most children are more aware than some adults of the “benefits and pitfalls” of social media, adults must still do “all we can” to provide them with information and tools for safe online habits.With her brief remarks, Mrs. Trump helped open a federal conference on cyberbullying in Maryland.

-Neither she nor any of those who spoke during morning sessions mentioned President Donald Trump and his aggressive use of Twitter to berate his foes and call them names.The first lady instead spoke highly of a group of students she recently met who participate in Microsoft’s Council for Digital Good.
-The students provide the computer software maker with ideas and feedback for Microsoft’s policy work on youth-centered online safety.She told scores of people attending the Federal Partners on Bullying Prevention summit in a conference room at the Health Resources and Services Administration building in Rockville how impressed she was by the students’ “deep understanding of how important it is to be safe.”
-She said she was also “inspired by their sincere commitment to reducing peer-to-peer bullying through kindness and open communication.””I encourage technology and social media companies, schools and community groups, to establish more opportunities for children such as Microsoft’s Council for Digital Good,” the first lady said.
-“By listening to children’s ideas and concerns, I believe adults will be better able to help them navigate this often-difficult topic.”
+Neither she nor any of those who spoke during morning sessions mentioned President Donald Trump and his aggressive use of Twitter to berate his foes and call them names.

+The first lady instead spoke highly of a group of students she recently met who participate in Microsoft’s Council for Digital Good.
+The students provide the computer software maker with ideas and feedback for Microsoft’s policy work on youth-centered online safety.

 “Let’s face it: Most children are more aware of the benefits and pitfalls of social media than some adults, but we still need to do all we can to provide them with information and tools for successful and safe online habits.”